 Best Push Mowers For Your Yard

-Between seeding, watering and mowing, maintaining your yard can be a real chore.
-Finding the right push mower can make your weekend lawn routine easier and more efficient.
+The right push mower can make your weekend lawn care routine easier and more efficient.
 This guide highlights the different types of push mower options and features to help you choose the best push mower for your yard.

-- When searching for the best push mower, always shop in person so you can test the handle level and comfortability.
+- When searching for the best push mowers, test the handle level and comfort when possible.

-- Consider your budget.
-While push mowers are the most budget-friendly mowing choice, look around for the one that meets your needs and budget.
+- Push mowers are the most budget-friendly mowing choice, but be sure to choose a mower that meets your needs.

-- Cordless often include features like rear-wheel drive, a push button or a switch to start.
-Cordless mowers with dual battery systems will extend the cutting time available to you.
+- A cordless mower with dual battery systems will extend the cutting time available to you.
 Charge times and voltage options vary.

-- Corded mowers do not require recharging, so they run longer than cordless.
-Keep in mind the power cord will limit your mowing range and capabilities.
+- Corded electric push mowers do not require recharging, so they run longer than cordless.
+Keep in mind that the length of the power cord can limit your mowing range and capabilities.

 - Electric mowers have easy start-ups, quieter operation and no emissions.

 - They are recommended for flat, small-to-medium size yards that are 1/3 acre or smaller.

 - Electric mowers typically have a narrower cutting swath.

 - Consider electric mower models that bag, mulch or discharge clippings.